How we nourish our neighbors

 The Emergency Food Assistance Program

-Is a federally funded program that provides food for low-come individuals, families, and seniors.
+Is a federally funded program that provides food for low-income individuals, families, and seniors.
 Monthly food distributions are held at participating sites throughout Southern Colorado, serving thousands of our neighbors in need.

 Supplemental Nutrition Assistance Program

 Is a monthly allocation of dollars for individuals and families who need help getting enough food.
 Each month, money for food is loaded onto an EBT card, which works like a debit card.
 You can use this card to buy nutritious food at grocery stores and other food retailers.

 Eating healthy on a limited budget is a hard thing to do, and many of us don’t know how to do it.
 Our Cooking Matters program is a six-week course that teaches low-income families how to shop for and create healthy, affordable meals.

 A little bit goes a long way

 Though you might not think twice about where your next meal comes from, thousands of your neighbors do.
 No matter how different we may seem, we want the same things for ourselves and our loved ones: to be safe, nourished, and given the opportunity to achieve our potential.
 When you give, you fill a critical need.